 We all want to be on the fast track to better health, joint pain relief, and reduced inflammation!
+Did you know those antioxidant-rich foods for joints?

 Making smart food choices is key to managing our symptoms and improving our health especially when our body is experiencing inflammation.
 Unfortunately, inflammation is inevitable and unavoidable.
 We experience it when we’re physically and mentally stressed, injured, and as we age.

 What’s more, the typical Western diet tends to be way more abundant in inflammatory foods than anti-inflammatory foods.
-Favoring the processed, refined, sugary, and fried foods that we seem to enjoy so much can increase risk and spur on chronic inflammation.
+Favoring the processed, refined, sugary, and fried foods that we seem to enjoy so much can increase risk and spur chronic inflammation.

-We know that it’s “easier said than done” when it comes to “eating healthier,” so here are five foods for joint pain you can add to your grocery list.
+We know that it’s “easier said than done” when it comes to “eating healthier,”

 Turmeric has grown in popularity over the past few years because of its incredible anti-inflammatory effect.
 It’s known for its orange color and “earthy-sweet taste.“